OpenVidu/openvidu.io-docs/docs/troubleshooting/index.md

     </div>
 </div>

-So, after properly running the basic steps to serve any of the OpenVidu tutorials (for example, [these ones](tutorials/openvidu-hello-world/#running-this-tutorial)) continue with these extra steps:

-#### 1. Set the OpenVidu deployment to use your local IP and other configurations
+#### 1. Run the OpenVidu deployment with your local IP and other configurations

 Get the local IP address of your workstation: